agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   :param x: The input data.
   :type x: torch.Tensor
-  :return: The evaluate critic value.
+  :return: The evaluated critic value.
   :rtype: torch.Tensor

 .. py:class::
   xuance.torch.policies.categorical_mal.COMA_Critic(state_dim, act_dim, hidden_sizes,  normalize, initialize, activation, device)

-  The critic network for the Counterfactual Multi-Agent (COMA) algorithm.
+  The critic network for the Counterfactual Multi-Agent (COMA) algorithm, which is used to evaluate the global state of the multi-agent systems.

   :param state_dim: The dimension of the state varibale.
   :type state_dim: int